Are you looking for life insurance but don't want to spend a lot of money on it?

 Is the refund of premiums worth paying an additional $3,088 over 20 years?
 Perhaps not.
 Mark is likely to get a better return from traditional savings or investment accounts.

-Whether you are looking for a traditional term life insurance policy or a return of premium policy, you can count on Dundas Life to help you find the best deal.
+Although return of premium life insurance is not available in Canada, whether you're considering term or permanent life insurance, you can count on Dundas Life to help you find the best deal.
 We work with all top Canadian insurers and specialize in helping customers find a life insurance product that perfectly matches both their budget and long-term financial goals.